AlexSussex/WebProjects/JavaScript Tank Game/Readme.txt

 Changes made to the initial code:

+- added more collision rules and removed a few bugs;
-- visual aspect completely changed through the use of different images;
+- visual aspect completely changed through the use of different images ;
 - added a "blasting" sound for when a tank is firing;
 - added more maps, designed to be increasingly more challenging;
 - increasing number of enemy tanks each level, for higher difficulty;
 - added a legend to explain the controls;
 - added a counter for the remaining enemy tanks.

-Although my contribution to the original code was not very substantial, this project made me understand the fundamentals of JavaScript.
-To note is that this project remains as "work in progress".
+- added a mute button under the form of a slider to toggle mute on and off;
+- added a shield object that all tanks can collect, up to a maximum of 3;
+- added visual appearance for all tanks having shields;
+- different background for each level;